Boxer Health Problems and Raising a Boxer Puppy to be Healthy

 Boxers often have health issues related to their digestive system – they are prone to being "gassy" (especially when fed kibble or canned diets).
 Ulcerative colitis (inflammatory bowel disease) is very common in Boxers.
 And they're at higher-than-normal risk for the emergency gastrointestinal syndrome called bloat.

 The most common orthopedic health problem in Boxers is hip dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of over 3900 Boxers and found almost 11% dysplastic.
+The Orthopedic Foundation of America evaluated the hip X-rays of over 6000 Boxers and found almost 12% dysplastic.
 In comparison, Doberman Pinschers have a 6% hip dysplasia rate.
-On a positive note, of 217 elbow X-rays, Boxers had a ZERO percent rate of elbow dysplasia.
+On a positive note, of 800 elbow X-rays, Boxers had only a 1% rate of elbow dysplasia.
 Other orthopedic health problems in Boxers include intervertebral disk disease, Wobbler's syndrome, osteochondritis, and hypertrophic osteodystrophy.

 Skin diseases include allergies (which cause itchy skin and can lead to pyoderma), demodectic mange (in Boxer puppies), follicular dysplasia, and non-tumorous growths.